cloudflare/wrangler-action/README.md

 ```

 ## Configuration

-### packageManager

-⚠️ you must specify package manager.
-If not specified GH action assumes you are using npm and other managers might be failing.
-For example pnpm will fail with: `Cannot read properties of null (reading 'matches')`

 If you need to install a specific version of Wrangler to use for deployment, you can also pass the input `wranglerVersion` to install a specific version of Wrangler from NPM.
 This should be a [SemVer](https://semver.org/)-style version number, such as `2.20.0`: